Share Your Knowledge, Grow Your Audience,

 Behind The World's First Documentary (And What Today's Filmmakers Can Learn From It) By Daniel Cantagallo - Many have proclaimed that now is the golden age of documentaries and, with Sundance just wrapping up, there has been a lot of rich and vibrant conversation around the form (what it is and what it isn't).

 How To Work With A Composer by Joseph East - Are you looking to hire a composer for your documentary?
-Documentary director Joseph East ("I Will Dance") offer 5 tips and lessons learned.
+Documentary director Joseph East ("I Will Dance") offers 5 tips and lessons learned.

 Video Lighting Techniques for Videos and Documentaries by Lorraine Grula - When it comes to making videos and documentaries, your lighting makes a bigger difference in the quality of your finished product than what kind of camera you use.